What is intermittent fasting?

 Mistakes to avoid while practicing intermittent fasting

 - Eating whatever you want.
 Avoid eating unhealthy foods like chips, fried foods, and sweets as it will prevent you from reaching your weight loss goal and won’t bring you any health benefits.
-Make sure your ration includes fruits, vegetables, healthy fats, whole grains, and lean proteins when fasting.
+Make sure your diet includes fruits, vegetables, healthy fats, whole grains, and lean proteins when fasting.

 - Not eating enough.
 There is no need to focus on cutting your calories even if you want to lose extra pounds.
 Instead of this, make sure to include nutritious foods during your eating windows.
 Avoid starvation as it is an ineffective way of weight loss, moreover, it can even lead to weight gain.
-Don’t forget that your body needs a sufficient amount of food so that your organs can function properly.
+Don’t forget that your body needs a sufficient amount of food so that your organs could function properly.

 - Dehydration.
 It can be one of the reasons you are not able to overcome the plateau, moreover, it can cause unpleasant symptoms like muscle cramps, headaches, and hunger pangs.
-Make sure to drink enough water throughout the day, it will give you a feeling of fullness, reduce food craving and boost your metabolism.
+Make sure to drink enough water throughout the day, it will give you a feeling of fullness, reduce food cravings and boost your metabolism.

 Intermittent Fasting FAQs

 How much weight will I lose?